jelmervanvugt/haskell-fractal-tree/README.md

 | Gloss dependency freeGLUT | https://www.transmissionzero.co.uk/software/freeglut-devel/ | v3.0.0 |
 <br>

 The freeGLUT _.dll_ has already been included in the 'mylibs' folder.
-However, for the application to run properly the device executing the fractal tree also need to add the file to it's PATH system variables.
+However, for the application to run properly the device executing the fractal tree also needs to add the file to it's PATH system variables.
 <br></br>

 ## How to execute